coostdocs/codoc/content/en/co/net/http.md

 void close();
 ```

-- Close the HTTP connection, must be called in the coroutine.
+- Close the HTTP connection, must be called in coroutine.
-- Once this method is called, the http::Client object can no longer be used until you reset the server url by calling [reset()](#clientreset).
+- Once this method is called, the `http::Client` object can no longer be used until you reset the server url by calling [reset()](#clientreset).